IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

 Synopsis
 --------
 - Copy data from Ansible control node to a sequential data set, or a member of a partitioned data set (PDS or PDSE) on the remote z/OS system.
 - If the target data set or member already exists, it can be overwritten.
-If the target data set or member does not exist, it can be created.
+If the target PDS or PDSE member does not exist, it can be created.
+- If the target data set does not exist, it can be created based on *dataset_model* or the size of the source.